Blackpool Tramway: Fares and ticketing

 Tickets are purchased from the conductor on board, with daily, three-day, seven-day and monthly 'saver' tickets also available, which can be used on trams (excluding heritage trams) and Blackpool Transport buses.
 Heritage tram tickets are available for a round trip tour between Pleasure Beach and Cabin.
-Family day tickets are also available (one adult and four children, or two adults and three children).
+Group day tickets are also available for up to 5 passengers including Adults, Children and Dogs.
 In addition to heritage tours, heritage day tickets can also be used on all Blackpool Transport trams and buses as well as autumn illumination tours.

 National Rail tickets to Blackpool stations with a Plusbus add-on includes unlimited tram travel between Thornton Gate and Starr Gate.

 Corporate affairs

 Ownership and structure

 The Tramway is operated by Blackpool Transport Services Limited (BTS), which was set up in accordance with the provisions of the Transport Act 1985, and operates passenger transport service in the Fylde coast area through its bus and tram operations.
 BTS is wholly owned by Blackpool Council, which leases the tramway and associated premises to BTS.